Sven in Voltron, sort of. He was revived in the dub.

 Buckley from King of the Hill.
 We hardly knew anything about him before he was killed off, he appeared in at most about 10 episodes, he was kind of lazy and spoke in a monotonic voice, he loved to crack sex jokes, rarely showed any emotion beyond sarcasm, and we never knew his last name or met his family.

-Total Drama Island: Ezekiel appears in the equivalent of four episodes of season one, barely spoke and after sending Women's Lib back a millenium or so by being sexist to women, he was voted off first.
+Total Drama Island: Ezekiel appears in the equivalent of four episodes of season one, barely spoke and after sending Women's Lib back about a century by being sexist to women, he was voted off first.
 In season two he appears more frequently, but only in the Aftermath episodes, and he talks even less.
 He comes back for season three, but is voted off first again - he appears in a few later episodes, but is no longer fully human for some reason, and ceases talking entirely.
 This is how he has been for the rest of the series up to this point.
 He was a very flat character; his main traits were being stubborn, having almost no social skills, and accidentally offending everyone, specifically women.

 And as of season 4 Staci shared the same fate as Ezekiel did in season 1, due to her annoyance towards her team (Although Ezekiel was voted off in episode 2 of season 1, due to episode 1 ending on a Cliffhanger).
 The difference is that she got flung over.